PyO3/pyo3/guide/src/class.md

 Users who are familiar with `RefCell` can use `PyCell` just like `RefCell`.

-For users who doesn't know `RefCell` well, here we repeat the Rust's borrowing rule:
+For users who are not very familiar with `RefCell`, here is a reminder of Rust's rules of borrowing:
 - At any given time, you can have either (but not both of) one mutable reference or any number of immutable references.
 - References must always be valid.
 `PyCell` ensures these borrowing rules by tracking references at runtime.